Not just the mayor: Text messages of Seattle police and fire chiefs from June 2020 also missing

-Mayor Jenny Durkan isn’t the only Seattle leader whose text messages from a key period last June were not retained and are unavailable for public disclosure, the city’s lawyers have told attorneys suing Seattle over events that occurred during that tumultuous time, the attorneys said Friday.
+Mayor Jenny Durkan isn’t the only Seattle leader whose text messages from a key period last June were not retained and are unavailable for public disclosure, the city’s lawyers have told attorneys suing Seattle over events that occurred during that tumultuous time.

-That means the texts of three top Seattle leaders during the contentious period can’t be reviewed, making it less likely that plaintiffs and the public will ever know exactly how the officials discussed and made decisions behind the scenes during key moments.
+That means the texts of three top Seattle leaders during the contentious period can’t be directly reviewed, making it less likely that plaintiffs and the public will know exactly how the officials discussed and made decisions behind the scenes during key moments.

+Dan Nolte, a spokesman for City Attorney Pete Holmes, said in an email late Friday that Durkan’s text messages are missing “due to a retention setting with her iPhone,” while Best’s texts are gone “for reasons we are still ascertaining.”
+Scoggins was locked out of his phone due to password issues, and his texts couldn’t be recovered, Nolte said.

+Holmes’ office also acknowledged that, aside from the mayor and the police and fire chiefs, potentially responsive records on the devices of six other city officials — including at least three members of the Police Department’s command staff — have yet to be recovered due to password and device management software problems.

 A report on a whistleblower investigation into the improper handling of public records in the mayor’s office revealed Thursday that Durkan’s texts from Aug.
 28, 2019, to June 25, 2020, were not retained.
 The attorneys suing the city said they weren’t provided dates for the missing Scoggins and Best texts, other than much of June.